HypeCrazed/roblox-cleaner/README.md

 # roblox-cleaner
-Clears all Roblox logs and traces from %localappdata% and Bloxstrap
+Clears all Roblox logs and traces from %localappdata% and Bloxstrap (this will not be updated, as there isn't much to add)

 Simply open the file before and after using an executor, and the rest is done for you.